 Chicken wings tossed in a flavorful garlic butter sauce are a great appetizer, snack, or meal.
 Serve them with some crispy deep-fried sweet potato fries for a comforting combination.
 Fry up a few batches to feed a crowd for game day, especially for the Super Bowl.

 These deep-fried chicken wings do not have a coating or batter.
+Some refer to them as Naked Chicken Wings.
 They are gluten-free, grain-free, low-carb, & keto-friendly.
 The crispy skin ensures you don't miss the breading, trust me.